 High Performance Computing Center North

 Documentation can be found on the above sites or by typing man ssh or man scp if you're using a terminal emulator.
 You can also get more information on our SSH X11 forwarding page.
-The following example shows connecting to Abisko from your local machine and copying a file (found in your home directory) from Abisko to the /tmp directory on your local machine:
+The following example shows connecting to Kebnekaise from your local machine and copying a file (found in your home directory) from Kebnekaise to the /tmp directory on your local machine: